phuongdnguyen/duyphuongnguyen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as an Automation Software QA Engineer
+- 🔭 I’m currently working as an Automation Engineer
-- 🌱 I’m currently learning NodeJS, React JS
+- 🌱 Interested in: NodeJs, ReactJs, Golang, Ansible, Docker,
 - 📫 How to reach me: nguyenduyphuong14121996@gmail.com